Carrie Hancock Marcinkevage

 chm12@psu.edu

-Carrie Marcinkevage, Ph.D. is serving in a temporary role as Enterprise Constituent Relationship Management (CRM) Strategy and Architecture Director at the Pennsylvania State University.
-She infuses IT projects with an Appreciative approach and utilized Appreciative Inquiry and related strengths-based approaches to create an award-winning university IT strategy.
+Carrie Marcinkevage, Ph.D. has returned to Smeal as the CRM director after serving in a three-year internal consulting role as Enterprise Constituent Relationship Management (CRM) strategy and architecture director.
+She worked with the university using Appreciative Inquiry and strengths-based approaches to create an award-winning university CRM strategy.

 Carrie received her Ph.D. at Penn State in Workforce Education and Development, focusing on Appreciative Inquiry research into critical success factors for Constituent Relationship Management (CRM) strategy in higher education.
 She received her MS in Organizational Dynamics at the University of Pennsylvania and dual degrees in Policy and Management Studies and Philosophy from Dickinson College.

-Research: Marcinkevage, C., & Kumar, A. (2025).
-Generative AI in higher education CRM: Opportunities, challenges, and implementation strategies [Manuscript submitted for publication].
+Marcinkevage, C., & Kumar, A. (2025).
+Generative AI in higher education CRM: Opportunities, challenges, and implementation strategies.
 Pennsylvania State University.

 Expertise